Charmian London: Marriage and writing career

-Widowhood

-Jack died of uremia in 1916, bequeathing nearly his entire estate to Charmian, while leaving token amounts to his first wife and their children.
 Charmian and Jack had no children who survived them.
 A daughter, Joy, died soon after birth and several other pregnancies ended in miscarriage.

+Later life

+Jack died of uremia and renal colic in 1916, bequeathing nearly his entire estate to Charmian, while leaving token amounts to his first wife and their children.

 Following Jack's death, Charmian joined Eliza Shepard in saving their home the Beauty Ranch.
 She completed sales of screenplay rights with filmmakers.
 She also wrote prefaces to his writings that were published posthumously, including Dutch Courage and Other Stories (1922).
 She completed his unfinished novel Cherry for Cosmopolitan magazine.
 Perhaps her most significant activity to publicize London's works was trips abroad to arrange good translations and protect copyrights.
 As a result, she ensured his writings would become published worldwide and spread his reputation accordingly.

 As part of her marketing London's name, Charmian published The Book of Jack London (two volumes) (1921).
 Scholars consider the book to be an important if sometimes flawed source of biographical information.
 One biographer calls it "an uneven account that omits Jack's illegitimacy, yet has surprisingly frank information nonetheless concerning his personality."

 Charmian wrote nonfiction as well.
 Key themes were travel, animal protection and prisoner rights.
 Our Hawaii: Islands and Islanders updated her earlier version by including more of her husband's views, along with her praise for the original island culture.